 How long will you be contagious after treatment?

 Syphilis can be contagious for a short time after treatment.
 Most people may need to wait a week or more after they finish treatment before they can think of engaging in any sexual activity.
 Engaging in sexual activity before this time may result in spreading the infection.
+Generally, it may be a good idea to wait until you have no symptoms at all before starting to have sex again.

 Final thoughts